Ultimate Battle: Traditional Marketing vs. Digital Marketing

 Print (Newspaper & Magazine)

 When your business takes out an ad in a print publication like a newspaper or magazine, you'll need to factor in the cost of designing the ad, as well as the cost of purchasing space in the publication.
 The price you pay will depend on the size and placement of your ad, as well as the circulation of the publication.
+You can reach local and national news outlets through press releases and distributing them online.

 For magazine ads, you can expect to pay anywhere from $250 to $500,000 or more for placement in a major publication.
 For newspapers, rates will be lower, but you'll also need to factor in the additional cost of color printing if you want your ad to stand out and the size of its circulation.